nickilis613/BrandonSwanson/README.md

 # Commands
 **deactivate** `user`
-> Assigns role that hides used text and voice channels from view.
+> Removes active role from user
->

 **reactivate** `user`
-> Unassigns the deactived role.
->
+> Reassigns active role to user

 **reset**
-> Unassigns role from all users in guild.
+> Reassigns active role to all users
->

 **purge**
-> Purges channel in which command is used.
+> Removes active role from all users who were inactive for at least a month.
+>(Overrides automatically used weekly purge function)